LACMA

 Curatorial Notes

-Cadmus viewed the prosaic activity of bathing on a beach in devastatingly satirical terms.
-Poking fun at the bathers’ carefree pleasures, Cadmus accumulated an odd assortment of bulging, burnt bodies.
-The bathers are oblivious to their ridiculous appearance and uncouth behavior.
+Paul Cadmus viewed the prosaic activity of bathing on a beach in devastatingly satirical terms.
+Poking fun at the bathers’ carefree pleasures, he accumulated an odd assortment of bulging, burnt bodies.
+The bathers are oblivious to their appearance and uncouth behavior.
 Swarming the beach, their bodies are strangely intertwined, their faces smiling inanely.
 Everything is exaggerated, the color verging on the garish to intensify their grossness.
+In the 1930s Cadmus used oil paint almost as if it were a graphic medium; consequently, Coney Island looks more like a tinted drawing than a painting.
+His small, exacting brushstrokes impart a flickering quality to the surface, which intensifies the impression that the figures are in constant motion.

 Cadmus actually began to sketch the scene on Martha’s Vineyard, before he visited Coney Island.
 He was attracted to the Brooklyn beach because it offered him the opportunity to delineate the human figure with as little clothing as possible.
 Moreover, he considered the beach scene to be a classical subject.
 His treatment, however, is rather baroque.
-As was his friend REGINALD MARSH, Cadmus was attracted to the elaborate compositions of old master paintings.
+As was his friend Reginald Marsh, Cadmus was attracted to the elaborate compositions of old master paintings.
 Coney Island, with its seminude figures arranged in complex groupings, their bodies twisted and in constant motion, was for Cadmus the twentieth-century version of a baroque allegorical composition.

 In 1935 Cadmus produced an etching from a photograph of the painting in the hope that it would reach a larger public.
-In the etching the image is reversed but otherwise differs only in a few minor details (see Related Works).

 Selected Bibliography